Chapter 23 : After the Fall

 “I finally had him cornered,” Draco continued.
 “I let in Death Eaters to assist if I needed them… which I didn’t.
 And then Snape comes along and tells me to stop.
 I had no idea what he was planning.
 I didn’t know if he wanted to try to get some final piece of information from him or what he wanted.
 Dumbledore begs him for help, then Snape Avadas him, blasting him off the Astronomy Tower... his body falling to the ground below.
 I assure you... the man is dead.”

 Snape and Bellatrix exchanged glances, thinking the same thing.
 They both knew what Draco was doing.
-His well-practiced Slytherin self-preservation was kicking into high gear… protecting himself from the wrath of the Dark Lord.
+His well-practiced Slytherin self-preservation was kicking into high gear… protecting him from the wrath of the Dark Lord.
 The kid was smart.
 Very smart, indeed.
 And his statements were technically all true.
 They considered Draco's move exceptionally cunning and nothing short of pure brilliance.

 Snape finally stepped in.